In Texas And Beyond, Mass Shootings Have Roots In Domestic Violence

 The Las Vegas shooter, who killed 59 people last month, didn't have a record of domestic violence and didn't show obvious signs of mental illness, Webster adds.

-"Look: This is imperfect science — this is social science — predicting a relatively rare phenomenon in large populations of people," he says.
+"Look, this is imperfect science — this is social science — predicting a relatively rare phenomenon in large populations of people," he says.

 NPR's Alison Kodjak contributed to this report.
 Find her on Twitter @alikodjaknpr.
 April Fulton is an editor and contributor on NPR's science desk.
 Find her on Twitter @fultonhere.